celo-org/docs/docs/getting-started/running-oracles.md

 * A dedicated full node running in its own VM.
 Minimal hardware requirements and instructiosn on how to run a full node can be found [here](/getting-started/mainnet/running-a-full-node-in-mainnet#:~:text=Full%20nodes%20play%20a%20special,other%20full%20nodes%20and%20validators.).
 * The private key of an address on Celo, which can be stored on a private key file, on a HMS or hosted in the full nodes itself.
 More information about each can be found below.

-It is not strictly required but it is recommended to have the [Celo CLI](/command-line-interface/introduction#what-is-the-celo-cli) avaiable at least in your local enviroment, and ideally in each VM.
-It could be specially useful to respond to on-call.
+It is not strictly required but it is recommended to have the [Celo CLI](/command-line-interface/introduction#what-is-the-celo-cli) available at least in your local environment, and ideally in each VM.
+It could be especially useful to respond to on-call.

 ## Setting up the environment